 - B.A. in Social Science from the University of Technology, Sydney

 - Masters in Digital Communication and Culture from the University of Sydney

-My approach is based on a combination of hard science and the collective clinical wisdom of thousands of my nutrition and naturopathic colleagues, documented over many centuries.
+My approach is based on a combination of evidence based medicine and the collective clinical wisdom of thousands of my nutrition and naturopathic colleagues, documented over many centuries.